ryan-mars/stochastic/website/docs/event-storming/when.md

 - an opportunity to expose and resolve persistent issues anywhere in the process.

 These are strong motivations for subject matter experts to make time for an Event Storm.

+If you're still not sure Event Storming is right for your situation, [setup a call with us](/get-help).
+We love Event Storming, but we also know that one tool is not right for all jobs.